Wilf Couldwell's Trials Motorcycling Tales.

 Scanned from The First Offroad Review Magazine. courtesy Deryk Wylde.

-Here Wilf receives the Chris Goulding Trophy, form Jeff Smith, at the Bonanza Meeting.
+Here Wilf receives the Chris Goulding Trophy, from Jeff Smith, at the Bonanza Meeting.

-Charlie> Wilf was a contributor to this magazine in this issue "One" and several others.
+Charlie> Wilf was a contributor to this Off Road Review magazine in this issue "One" and several others.

 I will ask Deryk if I can use some of this content.